deepaksood619/deepaksood619.github.io/docs/book-summaries/thinking-fast-and-slow.md

 Second, we are influenced by  _the diminishing sensitivity principle_ : our perceived value may differ from what it is.
 For example, losing money from $1000 to $900 doesn't feel as bad as losing money from $200 to $100, regardless of the amount lost.
 Similarly in our example, the value of the perceived loss when losing money from $1500 to $1000 will be greater than the loss from $2000 to $1500.

-### 12: False images: why psychology builds a complete picture to explain the world, but they often lead to overconfidence and falsehoods.
+### 12: False images: why psychology builds a complete picture to explain the world, but they often lead to overconfidence and falsehoods

 To understand situations, our minds use  _cognitive coherence_ ; We construct complete mental images to explain ideas and concepts.
 For example, we have a lot of images in the brain about the weather.
 If we have a picture of summer weather, maybe a picture of a bright, hot sun makes us sweat profusely.